 Led by a team with lived experience and high social capital in the streets, the Street Action Network is a cutting-edge effort combining research, community action, and public policy.

-Street Action Initiative is a research initiative led by a team with lived experience and high social capital in the streets that will harness the power of youth and street culture to end gun violence.
+Street Action Network is a research initiative led by a team with lived experience and high social capital in the streets that will harness the power of youth and street culture to end gun violence.
 Gun violence disproportionately affects Black and Brown neighborhoods in New York City, where young Black men are 88 times more likely to be shot compared to young white men, according to an analysis by Vital City.
 The Street Action Network is built on the knowledge that the people and communities that experience high rates of gun violence are also the ones with the power and expertise to craft solutions and drive lasting change.

 People closest to the problem are closest to the solution, but furthest from power and resources.